ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * Enable text indexing (if available)
   * Enable geo-spatial indexing (if available)

-* ***Actions*** are the essential tasks that the benchmark driver can perform e.g. Data generation, Validation or Measure performance.
+* ***Actions*** are the essential tasks that the benchmark driver can perform e.g. Generate synthetic data, Validate operations or measure performance.
-List of actions: https://github.com/ldbc/ldbc_spb_bm/wiki/Benchmark-Actions Each action consists of a set of operational phases that are executed sequentially.
+Actions are described here: https://github.com/ldbc/ldbc_spb_bm/wiki/Benchmark-Actions.
+Each action consists of a set of operational phases that are executed sequentially.
 List of operational phases: https://github.com/ldbc/ldbc_spb_bm/wiki/Operational-Phases